 Principles of Corporate Governance

-Corporate governance has several basic principles outlining how organizations ought to act.
-These principles are summarized below:
+Corporate governance principles have several basic principles outlining how organizations must act.
+These principles include accountability, transparency, equity and freedom:

 Structure of Corporate Governance